When I started backpacking, one of my first realizations was something like “OMG, beer is really cheap in foreign countries.”

 The long and short of it is that it's super cheap.

 But don't just settle for the regular lagers you'll find everywhere in the Philippines like San Miguel – there are tons of local craft beers you can try too.

 Message in a Bottle Black IPA is a real treat.
 This is the kind of beer that you want to sit on for a long period of time on a lazy Sunday afternoon.

-It is extremely dark with lots of rich flavors, and it’s pretty darn strong at 7.6% alcohol, so take your time with this one.
+It is incredibly dark with lots of rich flavors, and it's pretty darn strong at 7.6% alcohol, so take your time with this one.

 6. Cerveza Leyenda Porter, Chile

 You've probably sipped on some Chilean wines before but Chilean beer?

 While beer is less common in the country, the craft beer scene is growing into something pretty spectacular.